The ROLO trial is a targeted therapy clinical trial in the United Kingdom for patients with advanced or metastatic lobular breast cancer.

 Why is this Trial Important: This trial will test whether an existing FDA approved drug will be an effective targeted therapy for Lobular Breast Cancer.

 Background: This trial will test whether Crizotinib can target an alteration in the CDH1 gene that is commonly seen in lobular breast cancer.
 The defect in the CDH1 gene causes a loss of a protein called E-cadherin, which then allows lobular breast cancer cells to grow abnormally.
 Cells with defective CDH1 genes can continue to survive, but not when a protein called ROS-1 is defective or missing.
 Cells cannot survive when both E-cadherin and ROS-1 are not functional.
 Crizotinib acts to inactivate ROS-1.
 In cells in the laboratory, Crizotinib inactivated ROS-1 and killed E-cadherin defective cells.
 The ROLO trial will test if the same effect is seen in humans.

-Clinical Trial location: London, England (This trial is only accepting patients from the United Kingdom)
+Clinical Trial location: United Kingdom (This trial is only accepting patients from the United Kingdom)

 How to learn more about whether participating in this trial is right for you: Send inquiries to ROLO.email@example.com